 Mica is mined from the earth, heat-resistant and looks much like silver when applied to enamel.
 It comes in various forms including powder, chips, flakes and sheets.
 Please don’t confuse glitter for mica or you’ll have an ooey, gooey mess upon heating!

 If you don’t already have Barbara Lewis’s book, Mastering Torch-Fired Enamel Jewelry: The Next Steps in Painting with Fire, you will love it.
-The projects are beautiful and inspiring, and nearly all of them utilize a bonus technique (clearly explained in the tutorials) that adds artistic flair to the designs.
+The projects are beautiful and inspiring.
+Nearly all of them utilize a bonus technique (explained in tutorials) that adds artistic flair to the designs.
 So even if you already know how to create enameled jewelry, there’s much more to learn and enjoy.